 Acknowledgements.
 We would like to thank Schlumberger WesternGeco for providing the 3D seismic data.
-The seismic data were processed with software Vista from Schlumberger, Kingdom by IHS Markit, Seismic Unix from Colorado School of Mines.
-The 3D CRS program used in this study was developed by the Wave Inversion Technology (WIT) Consortium, Hamburg, Germany.
-This work was supported by the National Oceanic and Atmospheric Administration, Office for Ocean Exploration and Research (NOAA-OER) grant (NA17OAR011021).
+The seismic data were processed with the software Vista from Schlumberger, Kingdom by IHS Markit, and Seismic Unix from the Colorado School of Mines.

+Financial support.
+This research has been supported by the National Oceanic and Atmospheric Administration (grant no. NA17OAR011021).